Hunting on Council Owned Land

 However, as a condition of membership, many hunts have made it compulsory for members to sign a disclaimer form to waiver liability, although it is highly unlikely a hunt member would sue their own hunt.
 So hunts tend to get away with any accidents involving members caused through safety neglect.

-Their Public Liability insurance cover would also be questionable if they were engaged in illegal hunting.
+Their Public Liability insurance cover would also be questionable while engaged in illegal hunting.

 2. The public would be outraged to find out their council had enabled illegal hunting to take place by giving land use permission.